-Spring.
-Prerequisite: EPI 504, or EPI 530.
+SPRING.
+Prerequisite: EPI 504, or EPI 530, or co-requisite.
 To provide training in the domestic and international public health aspects of tuberculosis; its epidemiology and diagnosis, the theory and practice of treatment, and means of prevention in developed and developing countries; and the interaction between HIV and tuberculosis.
 Cross-listed with GH 562.